Obesity is a complex problem that requires a multifaceted solution, says Noor Asmaliza Romlee.

 But we need to see more such initiatives.
 It is time for Malaysian local authorities (city, municipal and district councils) – which are responsible for organising, planning and developing all land within the local plan boundary – to work closely together with urban planners and architects.
 They need to create greener areas and design more spaces in cities to facilitate active public movement and exercise.

-3) Tighter regulation of ads on top of price regulation
+3) Implement tighter regulation of ads on top of price regulation

 The not-so-sweet truth about sugar